UKICER 2024

 Submission

-Research papers, DC Applications, WiP applications, RIPPA proposals, workshop proposals, poster abstracts must be made through EasyChair.
+Research paper, workshop proposals, posters, RIPPA and Doctoral Consortium submissions must be made through EasyChair.

 There is an option on the submission form to indicate whether the submission is a research paper, workshop proposal or poster abstract.
 There is seperate format guidnace for each submission type.